Editor's note: this post was published in 2014. For up-to-date information explaining robotic process automation, visit our What is RPA? page.

 For years, robots have played an important role in manufacture and production.
-Now, robots have come to the back office, but you'll never see them!
+Now, software robots have come to the back office, but you'll never see them!
 Robotic process automation (RPA) is the application of technology to manipulate and interpret existing applications.
 Unlike traditional software, RPA can operate multiple software applications though a separate user interface.

 Benefits of RPA

 Thanks to RPA, it's possible to think about business processes in a whole new way.
 From back-office functions to remote IT infrastructure, myriad enterprise functions can be streamlined.
 The benefits add up quickly:

 - Employees can focus on higher-level work, rather than repetitive tasks.
 Employees who spend less time on repetitive tasks often report greater engagement with their work, which has been demonstrated to improve morale and productivity.

 - The potential for human error is completely eliminated.
 It's easy to make errors with data entry such as transposition, omission, or addition of letters and numbers.
 But a robot simply cannot make errors!

 - Productivity increases as cycle and transaction times fall.
 RPA dramatically reduces the time necessary to complete a wide variety of business processes, including purchase processing, customer service, and any other process that requires access to multiple existing systems.

 - Business analytics are more robust and easily accessible.
 Every transaction completed through RPA gets recorded in a detailed log.
 That data may be manipulated to yield comprehensive analysis of virtually any completed process.
 If your industry is subject to government regulations, this data can also be used to ensure compliance.